Grant and Research Assistance

 ICER provides the following research and grant support services to MSU faculty, staff and students:

 - NIH Undergraduate Research Supplements

-iCER Research Consultants are available to assist new and experienced HPC users to achieve their research goals.
+ICER Research Consultants are available to assist new and experienced HPC users to achieve their research goals.
 Research Consultants have extensive scientific computing experience and pursue research goals in collaboration with MSU faculty.
 General consultation is available free of charge.
 Long term project work can be purchased at an hourly rate.
 For more information about consulting rates, you can check out our pricing guide.

 Research Consultants are available at weekly open office hours, from 1-2 p.m.
 Mondays and Thursdays.
 You can also contact us to set up an appointment to discuss your computational research needs.

-Facilities Statement: Compute, storage and consulting resources are summarized in the Statement of High Performance Computing Facilities at Michigan State University.
+Facilities Statement: Compute, storage and consulting resources are summarized in the Statement of High Performance Computing Facilities at Michigan State University (PDF version, Word version).

 Budget Justification: Please read through the Buy-In Template, which provides useful verbiage for requesting hardware acquisition funds within your proposal.

 NSF REU Supplements: Researchers with existing NSF grants or applying for new or continuing grants may apply for a NSF Research Experience for Undergraduate (REU) supplement to support up to two undergraduate research assistants.
 If your grant has a computational or data science research focus and you wish to participate in the ICER/CMSE Advanced Computational Research Experiences for Students (ACRES) Summer REU, please contact contact the ICER/CMSE ACRES REU PI, Dr. Brian O'Shea to discuss your participation.
 In addition, ICER can provide you with the following documentation:

 A description of student activities, including research and technical training support provided through the ICER/CMSE ACRES REU.